zeroluck/docs/sources/admin-guide/cache-refresh/index.md

 in loss of data within the Gluu Server.

 ## Overview
-When configured for Cache Refresh, oxTrust acts as a metadirectory.
+When configured for Cache Refresh, oxTrust acts as a meta-directory.
 It periodically retrieves the full data set from each source LDAP server, hashes the values, and stores this hash on the disk--a snapshot file.
 Subsequent results are compared with the last snapshot.
 Using set